Roboy/autonomous_driving_src/README.md

 # Automated Driving `/src/`
-`/src/` folder of `catkin_ws` for Roboys' automated driving project.
+`/src/` directory of `catkin_ws` for Roboys' automated driving project.
 Note that this purely is a conglomeration of code that by no means enables true autonomy.

 ## Cloning
-Clone this repository to your catkin workspace's source folder by running the following command (notice the dot in the end!).
+Clone this repository to your catkin workspace's source directory by running the following command (notice the dot in the end!).
 ```
 git clone https://github.com/Roboy/autonomous_driving_src.git .
 ```